 Warm light in the 2700-3000K range is gentle and relaxing to the eye.
 When used with wash lighting over the facade of your home, it can give a warm and inviting glow to your home.
 Cooler lights often seem harsh at night, in contrast to the surrounding darkness.

 In addition to the wash lighting over the facade of your home, you may want to add bullet lights to highlight particular features.
-Large columns, window dormers, cottage style beams, or other unique architectural features.
-As with all outdoor lighting, you want to be conscientious about where the lights shine and avoiding light trespass.
+Large columns, window dormers, cottage-style beams, or other unique architectural features.
+As with all outdoor lighting, you want to be conscientious about where the lights shine and avoid light trespass.
 It’s great to highlight a dormer, but you don’t want to light up the room behind it.
 Take care to aim bullet lights so that they don’t shine directly into windows.

-If the facade of your home is particularly tall or wide or tall, you may need flood lights to cover the whole thing.
+If the facade of your home is particularly tall or wide or tall, you may need floodlights to cover the whole thing.
 In this case, it is best to use warm lights in w 2700-3000K range.
-Cooler flood lights can make a house look like it is being lit for construction or as a crime scene, rather than providing a natural and inviting glow.
+Cooler flood lights can make a house look like it is being lit for construction or as a crime scene rather than providing a natural and inviting glow.

 Lighting Outdoor Entertainment Areas